NikkisStickies/EcommerceWebsite/Business Analysis.md

 # Introduction

 ## Business purpose
 The purpose of this business is to provide a new outlet for people to express themselves with stickers.
 From customizing the back of a laptop to advertising a business, Nikki’s Stickies Stickers is a business for all people interested.
-The business should be able to sell goods over the internet through an ecommerce website.
+The business should be able to sell goods over the internet through an e-commerce website.
 The user should be able to track their orders and easily navigate our site.

 ## Business scope
 The organization is named Nikki’s Stickies because it’s a fun and catchy name that represents the product and the owner in one name.
 The business scope is to help people who want to express themselves through customizable art, help with journal therapy, and possibly to help businesses get their names out.
 The website will allow people to grab a photo or custom design their own and the website will turn it into one or many stickers.
 The business will have a database for customers and will be able to track their past and current orders.
 The business will hold the user’s personal information so that the user does not have to put down the shipping/billing every time.